A Convergence Study for Reduced Rank Extrapolation on Nonlinear Systems: Convergence analysis

-{\bf Remark:} By choosing $g(z)$ suitably, different and smaller bounds on $\theta_k$ can be given for different cases.
+{\bf Remark:} By choosing $g(z)\in\tilde{\cal P}_k$ suitably, upper bounds on $\theta_k$ that are smaller than $L^k$ can be given for different cases.
 We give such bounds for two such cases here.
-For additional cases, we refer the reader to \cite{Sidi:1991:UBC}. \begin{itemize} \item If the matrix $\EE_H$, the hermitian part of $\EE=\II-\tilde{\FF}$, is positive definite, then
+For additional cases involving orthogonal polynomials, such as Jacobi polynomials, we refer the reader to Sidi and Shapira \cite{Sidi:1991:UBC}. \begin{itemize} \item If the hermitian part of $\GG=\II-\tilde{\FF}$, namely, the matrix $\GG_H=\frac{1}{2}(\GG+\GG^*)$, is positive definite, then